Skip to content

 WORM might make it hard to comply with other regulations such as the GDPR.
 For instance, if you’re faced with a request to forget a data subject’s personal information, the only method to do that is to destroy the WORM storage.

 Once written to a WORM storage, this process can no longer take place.
-In other words, if you know you could need to anonymize data, do it before using WORM or choose another storing method.
+In other words, if you know you could need to anonymise data, do it before using WORM or choose another storing method.

 Versioning may be a better option in many cases.